|Guide||♦||131 Triplogs||Mine 0||0 Topics|

 A switchback trail rises out of the wash and on towards the junction with Desert Classic Trail at post #54.
 At this juncture, you have traveled 1.69 miles from the Ray Road trailhead.
 You have the option of exploring Desert Classic Trail or retracing your steps back to the saddle and down to the wash junction with Rock Wren Trail at GPS coordinates 33o 19.297'N, 112o 02.156'W.

 Rock Wren Trail starts to head south but will soon bend to the west near the Phoenix Mountain Preserve boundary line sign.
 Teddy Bear Cholla, Fish Hook Barrel Cacti and Hedge Hog Cacti are common in this area.
 As the trail heads west it will soon come to a forked junction.
 Choose the south trail that descends into spring with a permanent water supply.

-Near GPS coordinates 33o 19.127'N, 112o 02.078'W the trail will fork again.
-The east fork (left) continues near the wash that will meet up with the Ray Road Access Trail.
-The south fork (right) ascends a foot hill with an elevation of 1575 feet.
+Near GPS coordinates 33o 19.127'N, 112o 02.078'W, the trail will fork again.
+The east fork (left) continues near the wash to meet up with the Ray Road Access Trail.
+The south fork (right) ascends a foothill with an elevation of 1575 feet.
 The exposed slope has some interesting cholla skeletons and saguaro skeletons.
 Once you made the top of the summit, views of Ahwatukee and South Mountain are offered.
-There are some convenient rocks making suitable sitting benches.
+Some convenient rocks make suitable sitting benches.
 The trail follows the ridgeline towards the E. Rock Wren Road trail head.